BrightstarDB/BrightstarDB/doc/src/SPARQL_Endpoint.rst

  SPARQL Endpoint
 ################

-BrightstarDB comes with a separate IIS service that exposes a SPARQL endpoint.
-The SPARQL endpoint supports update and query as specified in the SPARQL 1.1 W3C recommendation.
+The BrightstarDB service supports query and update as specified in the SPARQL 1.1 W3C recommendation.
+Each BrightstarDB store has its own endpoints for query and for update.

-**************
- Configuration
-**************

-The SPARQL endpoint is provided as a ready to run IIS service.
-To configure the service following these steps:

-  1. Open IIS Management studio and either create a new Website or a new Application under the default site.

-  #.
-Set the 'Physical Path' to point to [INSTALLDIR]\SparqlService

-  #.
-Ensure that the Application Pool for the service has the required access rights to the [INSTALLDIR]\SparqlService folder.

-  #.
-In the [INSTALLDIR]\SparqlService\web.config file set the BrightstarDB.ConnectionString to point at a running BrightstarDB service.
-By default it connects to an HTTP service running on the same machine.

 ******